eonil/ClangWrapper.Swift/README.md

 -	Only fundamental feature are in the classes.
 Extension features are in extensions.
 -	There's [an awesome overview about C API by "Mike Ash"](https://www.mikeash.com/pyblog/friday-qa-2014-01-24-introduction-to-libclang.html).
 	As this wrapper models C API as is, the text should help a lot.
+-	Also you must see this slide. ["libclang: Thinking Beyond the Compiler" Doug Gregor, Apple Inc.](http://llvm.org/devmtg/2010-11/Gregor-libclang.pdf)

 If you want to force specific language mode, use this method.